alirezaJvh/rick-morty-front/README.md

 - You must use **React**.
 This is the main library in our frontend currently.
 - You must use **GraphQL**.
 This is the main way our frontend retrieves data currently..
-- You can use any CSS preprocessors like SASS, LESS etc. Do **NOT** use any CSS frameworks (Bootstrap, Tailwind etc) or any React UI Library (Material-ui, Kendo-ui etc) since those make it difficult for us to assess your CSS skills.
+- You can use any CSS preprocessors like SASS, LESS etc.
+- You can use styled-components.
+- Do **NOT** use any CSS frameworks (Bootstrap, Tailwind etc) or any React UI Library (Material-ui, Kendo-ui etc) since those make it difficult for us to assess your CSS skills.

 ## How to Deliver